-For our next comparison of these two brokers, being able to trade the way you want is a must.
-Ally Invest provides its clients with Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading while Robinhood provides clients access to Stock Trading.
-When it comes to mutual funds, Robinhood trails Ally Invest by 10,264 total mutual funds, with Ally Invest offering 10264 and Robinhood offering 0.
-Commission free ETFs can also be a nice plus, which in this case means trading a possible 0 commission free ETFs at both brokers.
+Next, investors want to make sure they can trade the investment vehicle they want.
+Robinhood offers clients Stock Trading and Options Trading while Ally Invest offers Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading.
+As far as mutual funds go, Robinhood trails Ally Invest by 10,264 total mutual funds, with Ally Invest offering 10264 and Robinhood offering 0.
+And, commission free ETFs deserve a comparison, which in this case means trading a possible N/A commission free ETFs at both brokers.

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-Robinhood nor Ally Invest offers virtual trading.
-For mobile trading, Robinhood and Ally Invest both have a iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Ally Invest while customers at Robinhood can have none of these.
-On the whole, when it comes to tools, research, and mobile trading, neither Robinhood nor Ally Invest were rated Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Neither Robinhood and Ally Invest offer virtual trading.
+For mobile trading, Robinhood along with Ally Invest both support the iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Ally Invest while Robinhood offers customers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, unfortunately, neither Robinhood nor Ally Invest received awards Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

 Overall, Ally Invest comes out on top with 3.50 stars over Robinhood's 2.50 stars.